phaustin/a405/_sources/notebooks/worksheets/worksheet2_solution.md

 ---

 (worksheet2_solution)=
-# Thermodynamics worksheet solution
+# Worksheet2 -- Thermodynamics worksheet solution

 +++

 Download link [worksheet2_solution.ipynb](https://drive.google.com/file/d/1xtJfUjoR4FDEch_6zeDEANwa2ZkVvVXl/view?usp=sharing)

 ## Working with the A405 thermodynamics libraries

 ### Installation

 +++

 The source code for the libraries is in the [A405 github repository](https://github.com/phaustin/a405_2024/tree/main/src/a405).
-To install on your laptop, use this [requirements.txt](https://www.dropbox.com/scl/fi/j7bg8p1hha8d21itoj1i0/requirements.txt?rlkey=g3ovng95fpw1skex969i81o76&dl=0) with pip  (note only one dash in -r, but two dashes in --update) in the a405 environment.
+To install on your laptop, use this [requirements.txt](https://github.com/phaustin/a405/blob/main/requirements.txt
+) with pip  (note only one dash in -r, but two dashes in --update) in the a405 environment.

 +++

-   pip install -r requirements.txt --update
+    pip install -r requirements.txt --upgrade

 +++